Azure-Samples/active-directory-java-webapp-openidconnect/README.md

    - You'll need this key later to configure the project.
 This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible from the Azure portal.
 1. Configure Permissions for your application.
 To that extent, in the Settings menu, choose the 'Required permissions' section and then, click on **Add**, then **Select an API**, and type `Microsoft Graph` in the textbox.
 Then, click on  **Select Permissions** and select **Directory.Read.All**.
+   - Note that for **Directory.Read.All** requires the user grating the permission to be a tenant administrator.
+If you created an AzureAD tenant as part of the sample, you will be an administrator by default.

-### Step 3:  Configure the sample to use your Azure AD tenant
+### Step 4:  Configure the sample to use your Azure AD tenant

 Open `web.xml` in the webapp/WEB-INF/ folder.
 Fill in with your tenant and app registration information noted in registration step.
 Replace 'YOUR_TENANT_NAME' with the tenant domain name, 'YOUR_CLIENT_ID' with the Application Id and 'YOUR_CLIENT_SECRET' with the key value noted.

-### Step 4: Package and then deploy the adal4jsample.war file.
+### Step 5: Package and then deploy the adal4jsample.war file.

 - `$ mvn compile -DgroupId='com.microsoft.azure' -DartifactId=adal4jsample -DinteractiveMode=false`